Choosing a Bike

 Bike Maintenance

-Basic cleaning/maintenance involves 2 simple things:
+Basic cleaning/maintenance involves two simple things:

 - Air: All tires gradually lose air.
 Tires need to be pumped up to their recommended pressure once or twice a month, regardless of use.
 Invest in a floor pump with a built-in gauge to make this quick and easy.